amitie10g/docker-megafuse/README.md

 # WORK IN PROGRESS!!!
-This is an attemp to build a Docker image from the [Matteo Serva's]() [MegaFuse](https://github.com/matteoserva/MegaFuse) project, using Alpine Linux.
+This is an attemp to build a Docker image from the [Matteo Serva's]() [MegaFuse](https://github.com/matteoserva/MegaFuse) project, using the [Linux Server.io's](https://github.com/linuxserver) [Alpine Linux](https://hub.docker.com/r/lsiobase/alpine/) base image.
+This is amimed mainly to be integrated in other projects.

 ## What does?
 * Builds